History of mathematical notation: Beginning of notation

 Written mathematics began with numbers expressed as tally marks, with each tally representing a single unit.
-The numerical symbols consisted probably of strokes or notches cut in wood or stone, and intelligible alike to all nations.
-For example, one notch in a bone represented one animal, or person, or anything else.
-The peoples with whom the Greeks of Asia Minor (amongst whom notation in western history begins) were likely to have come into frequent contact were those inhabiting the eastern littoral of the Mediterranean: and Greek tradition uniformly assigned the special development of geometry to the Egyptians, and that of the science of numbers either to the Egyptians or to the Phoenicians.
+Numerical symbols consisted probably of strokes or notches cut in wood or stone, which were intelligible across cultures.
+For example, one notch in a bone represented one animal, person, or object.
+Numerical notation's distinctive feature—symbols having both local and intrinsic values—implies a state of civilization at the period of its invention.